Textual Healing PR Edinburgh Fringe roster 2024

 31 July – 26 Aug (not 14)

 After his critically-acclaimed 2023 Fringe show secured a run at Soho Theatre, the Chortle Award-nominated comedian and hilariously sentimental cynic Alexander Bennett is presenting a new show about risk that uses audience involvement in a unique and surprising way.
-Alexander (Born Yesterday podcast, Dan Vs Food, Comedian’s Comedian podcast) is making a big bet on this audience member’s untapped potential to be the heart of the show.
+Alexander (Born Yesterday podcast, Dan Vs Food, Comedian’s Comedian podcast) is making a big bet on his audience’s untapped potential to be the heart of the show.
 Will they open up as he opens up about his experiences with trust, trauma and trans rights?

 Keywords: risk, trust, relationships, connection, trauma, PTSD, trans rights.